 Note that the PCE is not about functions or sets but rather concerns repeated application of some updating procedure to some state, and the history of states that results.
 In these terms, PCE states: For any updating procedure, either that procedure always yields simple results, or that procedure can be made to emulate any computation via an appropriate choice of initial conditions.
 Computation is therefore simply a question of translating input and outputs from one system to another.
 Consequently, most systems are computationally equivalent.
 Proposed examples of such systems are the workings of the human brain and the evolution of weather systems.

 Originally, in 1936, Alan Turing proposed that all functions which could be effectively computed by a human could also be computed by a Turing Machine.
 (Of course, the converse is obviously true anything computed by a Turing Machine can be computed by a human.)
 Since that time, Turing Machines have become widely accepted as the formal definition of computation, and Turing’s claim that this definition conforms to our intuitive understanding of the concept of computation is known as the Church-Turing Thesis.
-Note that the Church-Turing Thesis cannot be definitively proved.
+Note that the Church-Turing Thesis, as all of science, cannot be definitively proved.
 It is an empirical claim supported by observation, like Newton's Law of Gravity or the Laws of Quantum Mechanics.
-Just as it is conceivable that those laws could be proved wrong by future observations, so too could the Church-Turing Thesis be proved wrong by future observations.
+Just as it is conceivable that those laws could be proved wrong by future observations, so too could the Church-Turing Thesis be proved wrong by future observations (which it probably will).

 We know there is no general procedure do determine if a computation halts.
 Nevertheless, there is a partial solution: if a computation does halt, then can we always verify that it halts by explicitly performing the computation and waiting.
 But could there be a more efficient procedure of which we are unaware?
 Wolfram suggests that the answer is no. One of his central claims is that there exist computational systems whose behavior is computationally irreducible, meaning that there is no shorter way to determine the system’s behavior than by explicitly following its computation.
 If computationally irreducible systems do indeed exist, then there is no faster way to determine whether an arbitrary computation halts, then to explicitly perform that computation.

-Wolfram discovered the Elementary Cellular Automata decades earlier, but that these simple systems are universal was in my opinion, the most interesting point in the book.
-A universal system is equivalent to Turing machines in computational power.
+Wolfram discovered the ECA decades earlier, and that these simple systems are universal was in my opinion, the most interesting point in the book.
+However, the PCE and many other claims in the book hinge on the strength of classical computation and that any universal system is equivalent to Turing machines in computational power/

 Associate the Turing machine’s tape with the cellular automaton’s line of cells.